qwazwsx/biwabik-demo/README.md

 [view the demo here](https://qwazwsx.xyz/biwabik-demo/)

-A quick project proposal for the city of Biwabik's campground site
+A quick 3 hour project proposal for the city of Biwabik's campground site

 Built in Typescript + Google Material Design Library